genius101/MERN-Project3/project3.md

 - [ ]	Save and Exit

-d) Make use of Axios, which is a Promise based HTTP client for the browser and node.js
+d) We need to install Axios, which is a Promise based HTTP client for the browser and node.js

+- [ ]	Follow the steps below to install Axios and continue with the setup
 - [ ]	Move to the src folder:
 - [x]	cd ..